 This website hosts their personal views, comments and updates about their individual and collective ongoing work and research related to these topics, with the multiple goals of:

-Enhancing the visibility and dissemination of high-quality research aimed to better inform migration and integration policies in the EU and neighbouring countries.
+Enhancing the visibility and dissemination of high-quality research to better inform migration and integration policies in the EU and neighbouring countries.

 Enriching the public and political debate on migration and integration through a transnational multidisciplinary analysis on international migration, integration and social justice.

 Providing EU policymakers and practitioners with qualitative and quantitative scientific tools to inform their decision making and implementation processes.

 The INTEGRIM network advocates for knowledge-driven policy-making and applied research practices.
 Its action has the potential to contribute to existing international frameworks such as the Sustainable Development Goals and the Global Compact on Migration.